Paul Black (English footballer)

 Paul Michael Black (born 18 January 1990) is an English footballer.

 Career

 Oldham Athletic

 Growing up to have the dream to become a footballer, Black was a product of the Manchester City FC's youth system before joining Oldham Athletic and becoming a regular in the starting eleven during the 2006–07 season, becoming a captain for the youth squad.
-In November 2007, he was included in the senior team for the first time but was not used as a substitute in a 2–2 draw versus Doncaster Rovers—his first professional contract.
-On 16 January 2008, Black signed a -year contract with Oldham Athletic.
+In November 2007, he was included in the senior team for the first time but was not used as a substitute in a 2–2 draw versus Doncaster Rovers.
+On 16 January 2008, Black signed a two-and-a-half-year contract with Oldham Athletic.
 His first appearance came on 29 March 2008 as he came on in the 76th minute as a substitute during a 4–1 rout of Huddersfield Town.